simonzhang00/ripser-plusplus/README.md

 Please install Ripser++ (see previous section) before trying to run the software.

-Let the current directory be the build folder, then, assuming the above installation procedure worked, type the command:
+Let the current directory be the build directory, then, assuming the above installation procedure worked, type the command:
 ```
 ./ripser++ --dim 3 ../examples/sphere_3_192.distance_matrix.lower_triangular
 ```
 With a Tesla V100 GPU with 32 GB device memory, this should take just a few seconds (e.g. ~2 to 3 seconds).

-While in the build folder, to compare Ripser++ with the August 2019 version of [Ripser](https://github.com/Ripser/ripser) and run all 6 datasets provided in the examples folder, type:
+While in the build directory, to compare Ripser++ with the August 2019 version of [Ripser](https://github.com/Ripser/ripser) and run all 6 datasets provided in the examples directory, type:

 ```
 source run.sh